Essential Hardware for Modern Video Surveillance Systems

 Characteristics of Video Recorders for Surveillance Systems

-Characteristics of Video Recorders for Surveillance SystemsVideo recorders are categorized into three main types, depending on the video signal processing method:DVR (Digital Video Recorder):Designed ..
+Characteristics of Video Recorders for Surveillance SystemsVideo recorders are categorized into three main types, depending on the video signal processing method:DVR (Digital Video Recorder):Designed for analog surveillance cameras.Converts analog signals to digital format.Commonly referred to as "a..

 Configuring an IP Video Recorder